layrjs/layr/website/frontend/public/docs/v2/reference/method-5k53zeUv7DoA59BaefRn3q.immutable.md

 * `options`:
   * `exposure`: A [`PropertyExposure`](https://layrjs.com/docs/v2/reference/property#property-exposure-type) object specifying how the method should be exposed to remote calls.
   * `schedule`: A [`MethodScheduling`](https://layrjs.com/docs/v2/reference/method#method-scheduling-type) object specifying how the method should be scheduled for automatic execution.
 Note that only static methods can be scheduled.
+  * `queue`: A boolean specifying whether a method should be executed in background.

 **Returns:**